-Never use aluminum utensils or molds.
+Never use aluminium utensils or moulds.
 Lye reacts badly with it. stainless steel is fine, as is plastic.
 Take care not to allow lye grains to touch Formica countertops (worktops).
-It will discolor it.
+It will discolour it.
 It's best to measure the lye with the container in the sink.

-6.) have your molds arranged on a newspaper covered cookie sheet.
+6. have your moulds arranged on a newspaper covered cookie sheet.
 Pour the soap into the molds.
 Cover the molds with lids or with plastic wrap, taking care not to have the lids or wrap touch the soap.